Time management tips that will help you stay on task and increase productivity.

 You sit down to your computer in the morning, armed with your “To Do” list, dutifully created the night before.
 You check your email and then BAM, it’s off to the races.

-After jotting down some of your ideas and daydreaming for a while, you get back to the task at hand, which was to leave a message for Joe; you do so, and then remember that you need to check your Linkedin account because there is a new investor’s group that you’ve been following and, really, learning quite a lot from.
+After jotting down some of your ideas and daydreaming for a while, you get back to the task at hand, which was to leave a message for Joe.
+You do that, and then remember that you need to check your Linkedin account because there is a new investor’s group that you’ve been following and, really, learning quite a lot from.

 Before you know, it’s three in the afternoon, and you haven’t done a damned thing; not anything truly productive anyway.